blessedux/SozuCorsair/README.md

 ## 🔐 Security & Privacy

 - **No KYC**: Users can trade without identity verification
-- **Self-Custody**: All funds remain in user-controlled Stellar wallets—SozuCorsair never has access
+- **Self-Custody**: All funds remain in user-controlled Stellar wallets—SozuMarket never has access
-- **Non-Custodial**: SozuCorsair does not hold, escrow, custody, settle, or intermediate any funds
+- **Non-Custodial**: SozuMarket does not hold, escrow, custody, settle, or intermediate any funds
 - **Reputation System**: Community-driven trust mechanism based on user-reported data
 - **Direct P2P**: All transactions occur directly between users' wallets on Stellar
-- **No Payment Intermediation**: SozuCorsair does not process, hold, or intermediate any payments
+- **No Payment Intermediation**: SozuMarket does not process, hold, or intermediate any payments

 ---